-I love Jamaica!
-I Caribbean cooking.
+We love Jamaican and Caribbean cooking!
 I don’t know what it is.
-The fabulous flavours play a role, of course.
+The fabulous spicy flavors play a role, of course.
 But it’s more than that.
-Perhaps it’s the attack on the senses that make you feel like you are in Jamaica, relaxing on a beach, forgetting about your worries and soaking up the sunshine.
+Perhaps it’s the attack on the senses that make you feel like you are in Jamaica relaxing on a beach, forgetting about your worries and soaking up the Caribbean sunshine.

 No one can think about Caribbean food without thinking about Jerk Chicken.
 It’s just too tasty for words.
-Ok, so I have to admit I have bought a jar of paste from the supermarket before today but there’s nothing like making it yourself.
+Ok, so I'm sure some of us have bought a jar of paste from the supermarket before today but there’s nothing like making it yourself.

 Put all spice berries (or you can substitute with 2 or 3 tbsps of all spice), brown sugar, garlic, scotch bonnet (chilli) peppers, spring onions, cinnamon, ginger, vinegar, orange juice, soy sauce, thyme and salt and pepper in a blender.
 And there you have it: the perfect marinade for chicken or pork.
 Chris from caribbeanpot grills a tasty Jerk Chicken at home.
 Check it out!

-I will admit, these aren’t super easy peasy to make (the pastry always seems to split open on me) but they are too delicious to leave off the list.
+Let's be real, these aren’t super easy peasy to make but they are too delicious to leave off the list.

 You make the pastry using flour, beef bouillon seasoning, turmeric, sugar, salt and butter, and cold water to bring it all together.
 Chill for an hour and then roll out as you would any pastry.